 The term tooth removal may seem scary for many people.
 Nobody wants to extract a permanent tooth until they have to.
 Furthermore, many consider tooth extraction a very complicated procedure that is really painful to experience.
-Keeping your natural teeth is the main priority of all dentists, but they may consider tooth extraction when they have no other choice.
-Our dentists at Sawmill Valley Dental are highly skilled and experienced in performing different approaches to tooth removal in a way that you experience no pain.
+Keeping your natural teeth is the main priority of all dentists, but they may consider tooth extraction in Mississauga when they have no other choice.
+Our dentist in Mississauga at Sawmill Valley Dental is highly skilled and experienced in performing different approaches to tooth removal in a way that you experience no pain.
 But what conditions can force you to have one or more of your natural teeth removed?
 After visiting your dentist, they examine your oral condition carefully to understand which treatment plan can meet your needs.
 Sometimes, there may be no way to save a natural tooth, and your dentist has to extract it.
 Today’s blog explains when tooth removal is needed and how it can preserve your smile.
 Keep reading to understand how this procedure can benefit you.

-Periodontal disease: If you leave gum disease untreated, it can advance to periodontal disease.
+If you leave gum disease untreated, it can advance to periodontal disease.
 It’s a serious dental emergency that should be treated before leading to more severe complications.
 In some cases, advanced periodontal disease can loosen your natural tooth, which should be extracted.
 You must visit an experienced periodontist or emergency dentist as soon as you notice any sign of gum disease.
 You can replace that tooth with a titanium implant or denture later on.

-Overcrowding: Many experienced Mississauga orthodontists may recommend removing one or more of your permanent teeth to eliminate the overcrowding in the mouth.
+Many experienced Mississauga orthodontists may recommend removing one or more of your permanent teeth to eliminate the overcrowding in the mouth.
 After that, you can get braces or Invisalign treatment to straighten your teeth and fill the gaps caused by the extracted tooth.

-Severe tooth decay: If the decay develops into the inner layers of your tooth, it can’t be repaired by typical dental fillings.
+If the decay develops into the inner layers of your tooth, it can’t be repaired by typical dental fillings.
 If you are lucky enough, root canal treatment can help you restore your severely decayed tooth.
 During this procedure, your emergency dentist or endodontist removes all decayed portions of your tooth and cleans the area.
 Then, they use a cosmetic crown to cover the recently treated tooth to prevent further damage.
 However, if the infection is too extensive, tooth removal may be your last option to prevent the infection from spreading.

-Impacted tooth: When a tooth can’t come out completely, it becomes impacted.
+When a tooth can’t come out completely, it becomes impacted.
 This problem is usually accurate about wisdom teeth.
 It explains why dentists usually recommend removing impacted wisdom teeth before they can cause problems like infection, gum disease, tooth misalignment, etc. The process of removing wisdom teeth isn’t that simple, and your dentist may refer you to an experienced oral surgeon to complete the treatment.

-Dental trauma: If your mouth is damaged due to experiencing a car accident or other traumas, it’s necessary to visit a dentist.
+If your mouth is damaged due to experiencing a car accident or other traumas, it’s necessary to visit a dentist.
 The first option of your dentist is always saving your tooth with restorative or cosmetic procedures such as dental veneers, bonding, crowns, etc. Otherwise, they have no option but to extract your tooth.
 You can choose a tooth replacement option like dental implants, partial dentures, or bridges.

 Visit our dentists for more information!